🗓️ iCal Time zone information for JavaScript

 This tool converts the most recent IANA (formerly Olson) time zone database files into VTIMEZONE blocks, which are compatible with the iCalendar specification (RFC2445).

-It is optimized to be easily used in every JavaScript project; may it be VanillaJS, React, Angular, Vue, Svelte, or based on any other framework or library.
+It is optimized to be easily used in every JavaScript or Typescript project; may it be VanillaJS, React, Angular, Vue, Svelte, or based on any other framework or library.

 📦 How to install